Wallpaper. It’s back “in” apparently.

 Pasting bucket.
 Various places sell these and DO NOT be tempted to splash out on some custom made expensive model as you will waste your money, Any old bucket will do and even one like a “RODO” plastic builders bucket, from decoratingwarehouse.co.uk for about 2 quid.

 The wallpaper itself!
 Yes, I know very obvious, but if you have forgotten you need that, you evidently have not read anything on this page.
-Available online from far too many places to list on this page.
+Available online from far too many places to list.

 Pasting brush.
 Once again, don’t be tempted to buy one from Poundland.
 Invest in a good one and you will find the job easier, plus it will last for many years if looked after.